SRIHITAKOTT1213/TeamBaddies/_posts/2023-01-25-ProjectApprovalPresentation.md

 <br>

-<p> At the very bottom we have a login Burron where we press it and it redirects you to the login Page. </p>
+At the very bottom we have a login Burron where we press it and it redirects you to the login Page.
 <img width="1229" alt="Screenshot 2023-01-25 at 10 46 33 PM" src="https://user-images.githubusercontent.com/111464993/214774818-108c02a0-3511-470d-aa26-803a1b809aa3.png">

 <br>